Noel's HQ

-Noel's HQ is a British light entertainment programme that was broadcast by Sky1.
+Noel's HQ was a British light entertainment programme that was broadcast by Sky1.
 Hosted by Noel Edmonds, the series featured segments discussing philanthropic efforts and political issues.
 A one-off pilot episode was broadcast live on 14 September 2008, and a full 5-part series was broadcast from 17 January to 14 February 2009.

 History

 Noel's HQ was first announced as a pilot broadcast live 14 September 2008 on Sky1; the programme was billed as having a philanthropic purpose, and as being a "response to a broken Britain".

 During a February 2009 episode featuring Joe Townsend, a soldier who had lost both of his legs after stepping on an IED while serving in Afghanistan, Edmonds intervened over a planning permission denial by Wealden District Council for a specially-adapted bungalow for his needs.
-During the segment, Edmonds launched a verbal tirade towards the council's press officer, Van den Bos, disagreeing with their categorization of Noel's HQ as an "entertainment" programme in their refusal to speak to it.
+During the segment, Edmonds launched a verbal tirade towards the council's press officer, Jim Van den Bos, disagreeing with their categorization of Noel's HQ as an "entertainment" programme in their refusal to speak to it.
 Edmonds also revealed that he did not accept payments for his role as host, and had been donating his per-episode salary to a charitable trust.

 Following the broadcast, it was reported that Sky had edited approximately 20 seconds of the segment for repeat airings out of concerns for Ofcom regulations—a decision that led to conflicts between Edmonds and Sky over editorial control, and nearly prompted him to quit the programme.

 In March 2009, Sky announced that it would not renew Noel's HQ for a second series.

 Format

 The programme consisted of interviews and segments profiling and surprising people in need, performers of random acts of kindness, and the operators of charities, with prizes and expertise.
 It was described by an Independent writer as a "modern-day Jim'll Fix It".

-The theme of a "broken Britain" was prevalent in its content, such as bureaucracy and overregulation, political correctness, and "health and safety rules and initiatives that don't work."
+The theme of a "broken Britain" was prevalent in its content, such as political correctness, bureaucracy and over-regulation, and overzealous health and safety initiatives.